 - Scare Chord: Played when Chekov first sees a dead and shriveled body on Gamma Hydra.
 Later, it's revealed that he's lucky that he was scared.
 The adrenaline rush protected him from rapid aging.

 - Senior Sleep Cycle: Kirk falls asleep in his command chair.
-Bones needs to be prodded awake at one point.
+Bones needs to be prodded awake to give testimony during Kirk's competency hearing.

 - You Won't Feel a Thing: Chekov was assured this before the testing.
 Was he told this when they performed a scenectomy for the remastered episodes?